MukaddasA/Google-Data-Analytics-Capstone-Project-Cyclistic-Bike-Share-Analysis/README.md

 ![Average_Ride_Length](img/Average_Ride_Length.jpg)
-The analysis of average ride lengths in minutes reveals a substantial distinction between customers and subscribers within Cyclistic.
-Notably, customers, on average, have ride durations nearly four times longer than those of subscribers.This suggests that customers have a preference for longer rides.
+The analysis of average ride length in minutes reveals a substantial distinction between customers and subscribers within Cyclistic.
+Notably, customers, on average, have ride duration nearly four times longer than those of subscribers.This suggests that customers have a preference for longer rides.